aspose-pdf/Aspose-PDF-Tutorials/pdf/dutch/net/programming-with-security-and-signatures/digitally-sign/_index.md

                 {
                     if (signature.GetAccessPermissions() == DocMDPAccessPermissions.FillingInForms)
                     {
-                        //Handtekening is geldig en gecertificeerd
+                        // Handtekening is geldig en gecertificeerd
                     }
                 }
             }